-The Master of Public Policy (MPP) is the industry standard among public policy degrees.
+The Master of Public Policy (MPP) is the industry standard among public policy professionals.
 It emphasizes the analysis of data and other relevant information to assess public problems, develop appropriate policy responses, and evaluate program effectiveness.
-Northeastern University’s MPP program is dedicated to studying and implementing policies that create more just, equitable, and resilient cities.
+Northeastern University’s MPP program is dedicated to developing policies that create more just, equitable, and resilient cities.

-Offered both online and on campus, this degree allows students to exchange diverse views, consult with faculty, and work collaboratively no matter where they are in the world.
+With the option to take courses online, on campus in Boston, or on campus in Arlington, this degree allows students to exchange diverse views, consult with faculty, and work collaboratively no matter where they are in the world.
 MPP graduates enter careers as policy analysts, researchers, consultants, program evaluators, and policymakers in a broad range of public, nonprofit, and private sector settings.

 Northeastern MPP at a Glance